 Volunteers working together to help finish the Central Park Community Center landscaping, in South Salt Lake, Photo by Sharen Hauri

 TELL YOUR STORY

 One of the main reasons that people love historic buildings (besides their obvious nostalgia and architectural charm) are because of the rich stories that they tell.
-Living in a home with a history, gives you a sense of being connected to something larger than yourself.
+Living in a home with a history gives you a sense of being connected to something larger than yourself.
 Stories provide not only history and context, but they provide depth and meaning.
 Communities, just like houses have stories.
 The story of your community is both its past and its present.
 Framing a positive community narrative actually increases civic engagement and organic reinvestment in a place.
-But an authentic story has to be derived from the unique history and culture of a place.
+However, an authentic story has to be derived from the unique history and culture of a place.
 It can’t be forced on a place, or dictated from the top-down.

 Newspaper clipping about the original owner of my old house.